hanami/guides/content/v2.1/assets/overview.md

 - `config/assets.js` configures your asset compilation behaviour (including esbuild customizations).
 - `package.json` and `package-lock.json` are the [npm](https://www.npmjs.com/) standard files for defining dependencies for your assets.
 Hanami's own [hanami-assets](https://www.npmjs.com/package/hanami-assets) npm package is included here.
 - `node_modules/` contains the installed npm packages.
-- `public/assets/` is the destination directory for compiled assets.
+- `public/assets/` is the destination directory for all compiled assets.
 - `public/assets/assets.json` is the **assets manifest**, a file that allows Hanami to find your compiled assets in production.
 - `public/assets/*` are your compiled assets.